Foundation By Laws

 S. Committees

-The Board of Directors, by resolution adopted by a majority of the Directors of the entire Board of Directors, may from time to time establish such committees and advisory boards (collectively “committees”) as the Directors deem advisable.
-Each committee shall consist of one or more persons, who need not be Directors or Members or Officers of the Foundation, and shall have and exercise such duties as determined by the Board of Directors.
-The Chairman of the Board of Directors shall appoint a chairman of each committee.
-The members of each committee shall be selected and serve at the pleasure of the chairman of that committee, except as otherwise provided herein.
-The Chairman of the Board of Directors shall be a member of each committee without exception.
-The Directors shall have the power to dismiss any person from membership in any committee, and in the event a person who is not a Director is proposed from membership on any committee, such proposal must be approved by the Directors.
-Any vacancy occurring on a committee may be filled by the chairman of the committee subject to all provisions hereof.
+The Board, by resolution adopted by a majority of the Directors of the entire Board, may from time to time establish such committees and advisory boards (collectively “committees”) as the Board deems advisable.
+Each committee shall consist of two or more persons, who need not be Directors or Members or Officers of the Foundation and shall have and exercise such duties as determined by the Board.
+Either members of the committee or when necessary the Chair of the Board shall appoint a Chair for each committee.
+The members of each committee shall be selected and serve at the pleasure of the Chair of that committee, except as otherwise provided herein.
+The Chair of the Board shall be a member of each committee without exception.
+The Directors shall have the power to dismiss any person from membership in any committee.
+Any vacancy occurring on a committee may be filled by the Chair of the committee subject to all provisions hereof.

-The Board of Directors may not delegate to a committee the powers of the Directors or of the Officers of the Foundation.
-Each committee shall keep regular minutes of its meetings and report the same to the Board of Directors at the next following meeting of the Board of Directors.
-A majority of the members of each committee may fix its rules of procedure and by laws, subject to amendment at any time by the Directors.
+The Board may not delegate to a committee the powers of the Directors or of the Officers of the Foundation.
+Each committee shall keep regular minutes of its meetings and report the activities of the committee to the Board at the next meeting of the Board.
+A majority of the members of each committee may fix its rules of procedure through a Committee Charter, subject to amendment at any time by the Directors.
 No member of any committee shall by reason of such membership have the authority, and no committee vote or decision, shall bind the Foundation in any manner, and the vote and the decision of the Directors shall control in all matters referred to any committee.
-The Directors may also designate one or more persons as Honorary members of any committee.
-Such Honorary members may participate in committee meetings and decisions but shall not constitute Directors or have or exercise any voting rights in decisions of such committee.
+The Directors may also designate one or more persons as honorary members of any committee.
+Such honorary members may participate in committee meetings and decisions but shall not constitute Directors or have or exercise any voting rights in decisions of such committee.

-There shall be the following standing committees of the Foundation: Governance Committee, Philanthropy, and the Executive Committee.
-Except for the Governance Committee and the Executive Committee, committees shall be composed of interested, active persons who may or may not also be members of the Board of Directors.
-The chairman of each standing committee shall be a Director of the Foundation appointed by the Chairman of the Directors.
-Any member of a committee may resign at any time by giving written notice of such resignation to the chairman of such committee or the Secretary.
+There shall be the following standing committees of the Foundation: Governance, Real Estate and Investment.
+Except for the Governance Committee, committees shall be composed of interested, active persons who may or may not also be members of the Board.
+The Chair of each standing committee shall be a Director appointed either by members of the committee or when necessary by the Chair of the Board.
+Any member of a committee may resign at any time by giving written notice of such resignation to the Chair of such committee or University staff member supporting the committee.
 Unless otherwise specified therein, such resignation shall take effect upon receipt thereof.

-It shall be the duty of each Standing Committee to make such reports as from time to time may be requested by the Board of Directors, or the Chairman of the Directors, or as required by these Bylaws.
+It shall be the duty of each Standing Committee to make such reports as from time to time may be requested by the Board, or the Chair of the Board, or as required by these Bylaws.

 1. Governance Committee

 There shall be a Governance Committee consisting of at least three (3) members of the Board.
-A Director appointed by the Chairman of the Foundation shall be the Chairman of the Governance Committee.
-The Governance Committee shall be responsible for the following ongoing activities of the Board: Bylaws review and revision, Board education and nominations for new Officers and Directors and other governance-related issues as may be assigned from time to time by the Board.
+Members must be Directors.
+A Director appointed either by members of the committee or when necessary by the Chair of the Board shall be the Chair of the Governance Committee.
+The Governance Committee shall be responsible for the following ongoing activities of the Board: Bylaws review and revision, Board education and orientation, nominations for new Officers and Directors, and other governance-related issues as described in its charter or as may be assigned from time to time by the Board.

 4. Special Committees

-Special Committees may be created by the Chairman of the Board of Directors, and shall limit their activities to the accomplishment of the task or purpose for which they were created or appointed and shall have only such power as is specifically conferred by action of the Chairman of the Board of Directors.
+Special Committees may be created by the Chair of the Board with approval of the Board, and shall limit their activities to the accomplishment of the task or purpose for which they were created or appointed and shall have only such power as is specifically conferred by action of the Chair of the Board.

 In the case of a Special Committee appointed for a purpose or task of a non-continuous nature or character, such Special Committee shall stand discharged upon the completion of such purpose or task.